NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ### Input Settings:
 - **Scroll to Zoom**
    Enables zooming with the mouse scroll wheel.
 However, this will swap the up/down and left/right controls, which may affect your photo menu navigation.
 Depending on your keyboard layout and default button bindings, **Z/W** and **X** keys will be used to go up or down instead.
-A fix for this is to come.
+A fix for this is planned which will use your mouse's side buttons.

 ---